airshipit/drydock/docs/source/validatedesign.rst

 Validate Design
 ===============

-The DryDock Validation API is a set of logic checks that must be passed before any information from the YAMLs will be processed by Drydock.
+The Drydock Validation API is a set of logic checks that must be passed before any information from the YAMLs will be processed by Drydock.
 These checks are performed synchronously and will return a message list with a success or failures for each check.